 - User login and profile management

 - Multi-level subscriptions

 - Support for multiple payment gateways

-- Templates to design your membership site
+- Templates or themes to design your membership site

 - Member management